Legion-Expansion/Legion-Expansion/README.md

 - "buildable_types": "( existing_buildable_types ) - Custom1"

-These units need to be checked when a new build is release by Uber.
+These units need to be checked when a new build is released by Uber.

 When working with legion units please: